flub78/multitenant/doc/code_generation.md

 Setters and Getters are used to change the format of a field having a different representation internally and externally.
 In case of localization for example, the external format may depend on the current timezone, while the internal does not.

 Note that it makes sense to have in some case multiple fields to create or update a single table resource column.
 But what about list of elements (index view) ?
 For the list it makes more sense to have one array column per resource field and to use a display function to format them.

+## MySql views

+The code generator can also generates code to handle MySql views.

+Supported templates:
+* controller (limited to read methods)
+* model for persistency (read only)
+* index a blade template to display a list of elements
+* test_model a test for the model (read only)
+* test_controller a test for the controller (read only)
+* test_dusk an end to end test for the resource (read only)
+* api an API for programmatic acccess to the resource (read only)
+* test_api a test for this API (limited to read methods)

+Non supported templates (Views are not supposed to be used to create or edit resources)
+* request to validate HTML requests
+* factory to generate elements for tests
+* create a form to create elements
+* edit a form to edit existing elements
+* english, views uses the string of the target field

+As a MySql view resource is read only, maybe that it would be cleaner to have specific templates ...
 # Progress status